comunica/Article-ISWC2023-SolidQuery/content/approach.md

 ### Implementation

 We have implemented our system using an existing SPARQL query engine framework (*name and reference omitted for double-blindness*).
+<span class="comment" data-author="RV">Isn't it worse to be double-blind here?
+In the sense that anyone could have use Comunica because it's open, but only we would have to censor it?
+I don't mind either way, but I don[t think the ISWC rules ask for this.</span>
-Concretely, we have implemented the pipeline-based link queue as a separate module, and we provide link extractors corresponding to the source selectors introduced in previous sections.
+Concretely, we implemented the pipeline-based link queue as a separate module, and we provide link extractors corresponding to the source selectors introduced in previous sections.
 Our implementation has full SPARQL 1.1 support, and consists of pipelined implementations of all monotonic SPARQL operators.
 This pipelined implementation is important for iterative tuple processing in a non-blocking manner,